Cladonia rei: Pollution tolerance

 Because the lichen has often been recorded growing in extremely contaminated post-smelting slag dumps, its bioaccumulative abilities have been studied.
 The lichen has developed a restrained heavy-metal accumulation pattern that limits its exposure to these toxic compounds, and helps it to colonise these contaminated sites.
 Efficient methods have been developed for extracting arsenic compounds from this species; in an arsenic-contaminated environment, Cladonia rei was shown to contain arsenous acid, arsenic acid, methylarsonic acid, dimethylarsinic acid, arsenobetaine, and trimethylarsine oxide.
 Its high genetic variability within a single population is suggestive of great potential for colonising anthropogenic habitats, and underlies the role of this lichen as a pioneer in the early stages of natural regeneration of these contaminated sites.
 Cladonia rei has a low bioaccumulation factor, meaning it is classified as a weak accumulator of heavy metals.
 Its erect and fruticose growth form help it survive in this polluted environment, due to the decrease in metal content along the vertical gradient of the thallus.
 The level of cell membrane damage in the lichen is dependent on the heavy level concentrations of the polluted site.
 The amount of cell damage can be measured experimentally by determining relative electrical conductivity, and thus, this physiological parameter can serve as an early warning indicator for detection of elevated metal concentrations in soil.

-A phytosociological study of the pioneer cryptogamic communities associated with Cladonia rei in Polish post-smelting dumps showed the frequent co-occurrence of Diploschistes muscorum and Cladonia conista.
+A phytosociological study of the pioneer lichen communities associated with Cladonia rei in Polish post-smelting dumps showed the frequent co-occurrence of Diploschistes muscorum and Cladonia conista.
 In non-polluted sites, typical lichen associations include C. chlorophaea, C. fimbriata, C. pyxidata, Ceratodon purpureus, and Peltigera didactyla.
 In northeastern North America, it is noted to be a common pioneer species in old field succession, along with Cladonia cristellata and Cladonia polycarpoides.
 It is also a characteristic species of cryptogamic communities in dry grasslands of Saskatchewan, and anthropogenic habitats in Germany.
 Some cryptogamic communities, including those involving C. rei, are quite similar in Europe and North America, even though the vascular plant species composition often differs considerably.